How to Cross the Mexico-Guatemala Border by Bus

 4. Entering Guatemala

 This may look like a lot, and well it is.
 But I really didn’t encounter too many problems at either one of these borders.
-My main concerns were of the rumours of needing to pay off officials to be let in, and needing a yellow fever vaccination certificate to enter into Guatemala.
-At the time (late 2024), I found mixed information online about whether you need the vaccination to enter Guatemala.
-However, on the day I didn’t need it and I was set to enter.
+My main concerns were of the rumours of needing to bribe officials to be let in/out, and needing a yellow fever vaccination certificate to enter into Guatemala.
+At the time (late 2024), I found mixed information online about whether you needed the vaccination to enter Guatemala.
+However, on the day I didn’t need it and I was cleared to enter.

 But, as I got to the exit, the immigration officer told me it was around $20 and refuted any push back I had with the increased fee.
-I turned to my bus driver for clarity or support and he simply raised his hands in the air and said “I don’t know man, I don’t know”.
-So in the end I just reminded myself that I have literally 0 bargaining power and I paid the fee to get through 😒.
+I turned to my bus driver for clarity and support and he simply raised his hands in the air and said “I don’t know man, I don’t know”.
+So in the end I just reminded myself that I have genuinely zero bargaining power and I paid the fee to get through 😒.

 🚖 Arrival in Guatemala & Next Steps